-What is an Interpreter or Translator?
+What Does it Take to Be an Interpreter or Translator?

-Interpreter or Translator Example Interpret oral or sign language, or translate written text from one language into another.
+Career Description Interpret oral or sign language, or translate written text from one language into another.

 - Educate students, parents, staff, and teachers about the roles and functions of educational interpreters.

 - Check original texts or confer with authors to ensure that translations retain the content, meaning, and feeling of the original material.

 - Compile terminology and information to be used in translations, including technical terms such as those for legal or medical material.

 - Identify and resolve conflicts related to the meanings of words, concepts, practices, or behaviors.

 Below is a list of the skills most Interpreters and Translators say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.